Continuous Integration and Continuous Deployment with Azure Functions

 Intro

 Azure Functions are a key part of the Microsoft Cloud computing platform.
-Recently, while building out some Azure Functions for a client of ours, I ran into an unexpected problem while deploying them.
-I thought I’d share what I found.
+Focusing on integration and continuous delivery, we provide our clients with excellent results with cloud computing.
+However, while recently building out some Azure Functions for one of our clients, I encountered an unexpected problem while deploying them.
+I thought I’d share what I found with some of these CI/CD pitfalls.

 As smooth as this was, however, I hit a wall when trying to deploy the code from the development branch to a development slot of the Function App.
 The Azure DevOps deployment logs were not particularly helpful, and web searches turned up little on the problem.
-After spending a good deal of time experimenting, digging through logs on server, and reading through the project Kudu source code, it become clear there is a problem using Zip Deployments.
-The reason this was so difficult to track down and there is not much information out there about is because it’s only a problem under the following conditions:
+After spending a lot of time experimenting, digging through logs on the server, and reading through the project Kudu source code, it became clear there was a problem using Zip Deployments.
+The reason this was so difficult to track down, and there is not much information out there about is that it’s only a problem under the following conditions:

 The Solution

-Taking some advice from fellow business partner and Azure expert, Byron McClain, I tried using an Azure App Service Deploy task from the release pipeline.
+Taking some advice from a fellow business partner and Azure expert Byron McClain, I tried using an Azure App Service Deploy task from the release pipeline.
 Since this task’s advanced options let you choose Web Deploy over the default Zip Deploy, I was back in business.
-This is our work-around until the good contributors at Project Kudu can patch the issue.
+This is our workaround until the good contributors at Project Kudu can patch the issue.

 For more details about the ticket, go here.